 Alternatively, the word "Parsec" could have a different meaning in the Star Wars Canon.

 In truth, the whole "parsec" thing was Han talking out his ass, as was noted in the original script.
 Kenobi is even visibly irritated by the obvious bluster.
+He just didn't want to call Han out on his fib because he knew his options on getting off planet without attracting Imperial attention were slim.

 Or it could mean that he found a shorter (and therefore faster) route than anyone else.